fifthguy/squirrel/README.md

 **S**ome **QUI**ck **R**earranging to **R**esolve **E**volutionary **L**inks

-This is a fork of the squirrel repo, intended for my personal use, it uses the MOCV genome U60315 as the default reference, but reference data can be controlled using the parameters -r, -m, -b, -c (see below).
+This is a fork of the squirrel repo uses the MOCV genome U60315 as the default reference, but reference data can be controlled using the parameters -r, -m, -b, -c (see below).

 ## Generate a quick alignment